The Ultimate Mergers and Acquisitions (M&A) Guide

 - Allocate responsibilities — clear responsibilities streamline and speed up the process.

-- Define the M&A search criteria – establishing critical requirements for prospective sellers (e.g., profit margins, region, or customer base).
+- Define M&A search criteria — establishing critical requirements for prospective sellers (e.g. profit margins, region, or customer base)

-- Perform the valuation analysis – gathering additional information (current financial records, etc.) to proceed with the target evaluation.
+- Perform valuation analysis — gathering additional information (current financial records, etc.) to proceed with the target evaluation

 - M&A due diligence — confirming or correcting the purchaser’s evaluation of the target entity ( liabilities, staff, clientele, assets, financial performance, etc.)

-- A purchase and sale agreement – preparing the ultimate version of the document.
+- Drafting a purchase and sale agreement (PSA) — preparing the ultimate version of the document

-- Closing of acquisition – the agreement is legally recorded, funds are transferred to the seller, and ownership of the entity or its assets goes to the buyer.
+- Closing of acquisition — PSA is legally recorded, funds are transferred to the seller, and ownership of the entity or its assets goes to the buyer

 M&A for sell-side